wolfgangfist/gema/README.md

 3. The tokenizer wasn't configured to use local files

 Our solution:
-- Use the non-gated [unsloth/Llama-3.2-1B](https://huggingface.co/unsloth/Llama-3.2-1B) version
+- Use the non-gated [drbaph/CSM-1B](https://huggingface.co/drbaph/CSM-1B) version
 - Create a Windows-specific generator with proper path handling
-- Add `local_files_only=True` parameter to prevent download attempts
 - Provide multiple fallback methods for model loading
-- Create a standalone fix tool that can be run anytime
+- Create robust setup scripts for different environments

 ### Package Compatibility